Project: Social Engagement for Budgetary Accountability (SEBA) Project

-The Government of Bangladesh has sought to strengthen community involvement in local governance in order to improve services for the poor.
-In 2009, the Government passed an Act emphasizing needs for greater accountability and community participation in Bangladesh’s 4,550 Union Parishads (UPs), which are the smallest administrative units responsible for law and order, social welfare, and public services.
-The Government also passed a Right to Information Act in 2009 to improve transparency.
-Bangladeshi officials and donors have since supported initiatives to support these reforms, such as the World Bank’s Second Local Governance Support Project (LGSP2).
+The Government of Bangladesh has taken steps to provide better services for impoverished citizens by increasing community involvement in local governance.
+In 2009, the Government passed the Local Governance Act, emphasizing needs for greater accountability and community participation in Bangladesh's 4,550 Union Parishads (UPs), which are the smallest administrative units responsible for law and order, social welfare, and public services.
+In the same year, the Government passed the Right to Information Act to improve transparency and accountability.
+Bangladeshi officials and donors have since supported initiatives which bolster these reforms, such as the World Bank's Second Local Governance Support Project (LGSP2).

 Despite these positive developments, local officials face difficulties in improving governance at the local level.
-UPs are not being managed transparently and citizens have limited channels to participate in public budgeting.
-There are serious challenges in both supply and demand side.
-On one hand, officials at the UP level lack a clear understanding of their roles and the skills they to manage and disseminate budgetary data.
-On the other hand, the poor have limited capacity for mobilizing themselves, applying social accountability tools, and engaging with local authorities in a results-oriented manner.
+UPs are not consistently managed with transparency and citizens have limited channels to participate in public budgeting.
+There exists a twofold challenge in supply and demand.
+On one hand, officials at the UP-level lack clear understanding of their roles and/or the skills to manage and disseminate budgetary data.
+On the other hand, the poor have limited capacity for self-mobilization, application of social accountability tools, and results-oriented engagement with local authorities.

-The Manusher Jonno Foundation (MJF), an NGO working in governance and human rights, received a grant from GPSA to increase transparency and accountability in 45 UPs, representing diverse geographic areas, and enhance participatory channels for women and the poor in public budgeting processes.
-MJF plans to select 5 CSOs through a competitive process and train them to implement social accountability tools in the 45 UPs.
-This grant complements a 2013 GPSA grant to Care Bangladesh supporting similar capacity building processes in UPs.
-The grant to MJF has four components, which aim to: 1) train community groups in social accountability tools and ways to disseminate budget data; 2) build the capacity of CSOs to implement social accountability tools; 3) harness tools introduced in UPs, such as citizen report cards, to develop policy notes and advocate for changes at local and national levels; and 4) develop and share knowledge materials and lessons with broader social accountability practitioners.
+In early 2014, the GPSA awarded a grant to the Manusher Jonno Foundation (MJF), an NGO working in governance and human rights, for a project that intended to increase transparency and accountability in 45 UPs, representing diverse geographic areas, and to enhance participatory channels for women and the poor in public budgeting processes.
+MJF selected five CSOs through a competitive process and trained them to implement social accountability tools in the 45 UPs.
+This grant complements another 2013 GPSA grant to CARE Bangladesh supporting similar capacity building processes in UPs.
+The grant to MJF had four components, which aimed to: 1) train community groups in social accountability tools and ways to disseminate budget data; 2) build the capacity of CSOs to implement social accountability tools; 3) harness tools introduced in UPs, such as citizen report cards, to develop policy notes and advocate for changes at local and national levels; and 4) develop and share knowledge materials and lessons with broader social accountability practitioners.

-The grant is expected to lead to solid gains in citizen participation over its three-year timeframe, such as:
+The grant led to positive changes in in citizen participation and attitudes towards government accountability over its four-year timeframe, such as:

-Increase in the percent of people aware of UPs’ budget processes from 2% to 10%, partly due to publication news stories on UP budget processes, community engagement, and related topics.
+An increase in the percent of people aware of UP budget processes, partly due to publication news stories on UP budget processes, community engagement, and related topics.